TarsCloudMarket/StorageServer/README.en.md

 - When mkey is known, the data can be traversed according to ukey
 - If the data format is JSON format, a field in update JSON is supported (only number/string/bool type is supported)

+### queue mode
+- Queue mode, relatively simple interface, can push and pop
+- Specify to delete a piece of data according to the index of the data in the queue
+- If the data is put into the queue, you can also specify the timeout time.
+Once the timeout occurs, the data cannot be obtained

 ## Performance description